MSoleti/Angular/README.md

 ## Concepts Covered
 * Common Header and Footer
 * Component including input properties
+* External links to Anchor Tag
+* Dynamic Content in Component
 * Routing
 * Http calls for an third-party API
 * Basic Unit Tests
+* Mock service for Unit Test

 ## Running the Application with Node.js
 1. Install the Node.js from https://nodejs.org.